-Hamilton have been around for years!
-In fact, every single old-school decorator I know has used, or still uses a Hamilton pure bristle brushes for any oil-based paint.
+Hamilton has been around for years!
+In fact, every single old-school decorator I know has used, or still uses, Hamilton pure-bristle brushes for oil-based paint.

-It’s bread and butter for the industry.
-But Hamilton isn’t just an old-school brand.
-They’ve never stopped developing and evolving their tools.
+It is bread and butter for the industry.
+But Hamilton is not just an old-school brand.
+They have never stopped developing and evolving their tools.

 As a professional decorator and seasoned blogger for the Decorators Forum UK, I was intrigued by the news of their Contractor Range.
-This range of tools was developed to be a slightly cheaper option, but still trade quality.
+This range of tools was developed to be a slightly cheaper option while still maintaining trade quality.

 I think Hamilton primarily envisioned these tools being used by builders, labourers, and handymen, but professional decorators like me have absolutely lapped them up.